ttaubert/octoblog/source/_posts/2013-04-30-stop-iteration-time.markdown

 [people](https://mail.mozilla.org/pipermail/es-discuss/2013-February/028668.html)
 [not happy](https://mail.mozilla.org/pipermail/es-discuss/2013-March/028937.html)
 [with the current proposal](http://esdiscuss.org/notes/2013-03-12).
-While I can't tell whether *StopIteration* is really to be removed from the proposal a couple of alternative suggestions have been made:
+While I can't tell whether *StopIteration* is really to be removed a couple of alternative suggestions have been made:

 ### Introduce a keyword to end a frame

 To not misuse exceptions for normal control flow ES6 could introduce a *stopiteration* or *endframe* keyword that would end the current frame with an optional return value.
-The downside is that it would not scale well and is probably not backwards compatible.
+The obvious downside is that it is probably not backwards compatible.

 {% codeblock lang:js %}
 Iter.prototype.next = function () {